adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module03.md

 ## :bookmark_tabs: Table of Contents

-If there are multiple sections to this page, add a Table of Contents with jump links.

 | #  | Section |
 | --- | --- |
 | 1 | [Stage data in the data lake](#1stage-data-in-the-data-lake) |